coderedcorp/coderedcms/docs/index.rst

 `Official website <https://www.coderedcorp.com/cms/>`_ | `Source code on GitHub <https://github.com/coderedcorp/coderedcms>`_

-Formerly known as CodeRed CMS, Wagtail CRX (CodeRed Extensions), provides a large set of enhancements and pre-built components for Wagtail which are ready to use out-of-the box.
-This saves development time and avoids "re-inventing the wheel" by providing features commonly needed by websites:
+Formerly known as CodeRed CMS, Wagtail CRX (short for Wagtail + CodeRed Extensions), provides a large set of enhancements and pre-built components for Wagtail which are ready to use out-of-the box.
+This saves development time and avoids "re-inventing the wheel" by providing features commonly needed by
+websites:

 * Streamfield blocks and templates for Bootstrap 4: rows, columns, hero units, carousels, buttons, modals, cards, and more!